 Now it's time to examine your future goals and explore your current and desired future lifestyle.
 Investigate your current income, projected income, and tax situation.
 The results of your analysis will influence the best investments in your 50s.

 The specific percentages will be determined by when you anticipate dipping into your investments and how much.
-If you expect to retire at age 67, which is the earliest you can receive full Social Security benefits, you might delay spending your investments.
+If you expect to retire at age 67, you might delay spending your investments.
 In that case, you can be a bit more aggressive with your investing in your 50s.
 If not, 60% stock investments and 40% bonds may be a good mix for most investors.

-Ultimately, how you invest in each decade will be dictated by the progress you’re making towards your financial goals.
+Ultimately, how you invest each decade will be dictated by the progress you're making toward your financial goals.
 Start saving and investing as early as possible to secure your financial tomorrow.